Sindisil/lned/line_reader/dev_docs/repaint.md

         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
         1. Insertion of each width works as expected in base case
-            a.  char_typed_non_0w_inserts
-            b.  char_typed_0w_requires_base_char
-                0w as first character doesn't insert
-            c.  char_typed_beore_eol_moves_cursor_char_width
         2. Insertion of each size that fills line to last column wraps cursor to column zero of next line.
-            a.  char_typed_to_eol_before_bottom_wraps_cursor_to_0
         3. Insertion that won't fit line wraps character to start of next line and moves cursor to first colum after character.
-            a.  char_typed_past_eol_before_bottom_wraps_cursor_to_1
-        4. Insertion that pushes next 2w char to next line wraps cursor.
-            a.  char_typed_cursor_follows_next_char
-        5. Insertion that puts cursor below viewport causes display start to adjust to keep cursor on last line of viewport, scrolling up as necessary.
+        4. Insertion that puts cursor below viewport adjusts display start to keep cursor on last line of viewport, scrolling up as necessary.
-            a.  char_typed_to_bottom_when_bg_fits_pans_display
-            b.  char_typed_to_bottom_when_bg_overflows_pans_buffer
-        6.  char_typed_ag_display_only_to_display_end
+        5. Insertion reflows buffer from previous cursor line down.
 II.
 Backspace
     A. Removed widths
         1. 0w (e.g., combining mark u0308 '̈¨')
         2. 1w (e.g., the letter 'a')
         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
-        1. Backspace over each width works as expected in base case
-            a.  backspace_removes_only_last_char_before_gap
-            b.  backspace_moves_cursor_back_removed_char_width
+        1. Backspace from start of input does nothing.
+        2. Backspace removes only one char before cursor.
+        3. Bacskapce moves cursor back the width of the removed character
+        4. Backspacing over the first char on a display line leaves the cursor in column 0 if previous line is full
-        2. Backspacing over the char in column 0 leaves cursor in colum 0 if previous character fits to previous EOL, or wraps to end of previous line if last character of previous display line doesn't fill last column.
+        5. Backspacing over the char in column 0 wraps cursor to previous line if previous line is not full.
-            a.  backspace_to_column_0_char_wraps_cursor_if_room
-        3. Backspacing that results in the cursor moving above the first line of the viewport causes display start to adjust to keep the cursor on the first line of the viewport.
+        6. Backspacing that results in the cursor moving above the first line of the viewport adjusts display start to keep the cursor on the first line of the viewport.
-            a.  backspace_moving_cursor_past_top_pans_buffer
+        7. Backspacing reflows the buffer from the new cursor line down.
 III.
 Left
     A. Traversed widths
         1. 0w (e.g., combining mark u0308 '̈¨')
         2. 1w (e.g., the letter 'a')
         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
-        1. Left moves last base character before gap, along with any following zero width combining characters, to after gap.
-            a.  left_moves_last_base_char_to_after_gap
-        2. Left when no input characters before gap does nothing
-            a.  left_at_beginning_does_nothing
+        1. Left from input_start does nothing.
-        3. Left moves cursor back by width of moved over base character
+        2. Left moves cursor back to previous base (>0w) character.
-            a.  left_moves_cursor_back_by_preceding_char_width
-        4. Left from column 0 wraps cursor to column of last base character on previous display line.
+        3. Left from column 0 wraps cursor to column of last base character on previous display line.
-            a.  left_at_column_0_wraps_cursor_to_preceding_line
-        5. Left that wraps cursor to above top pans buffer down one line
+        4. Left that wraps cursor to above top pans buffer down one line IV.
-            a.  left_wrapping_cursor_above_top_pans_buffer
-IV.
 Right
     A. Traversed widths
         1. 0w (e.g., combining mark u0308 '̈¨')
         2. 1w (e.g., the letter 'a')
         3. 2w (e.g., the guitar symbol u1f3b8 '🎸')
     B. Test cases
-        1. Right moves first base character after gap, along with any following zero width combining characters, to before gap.
-        2. Right when no characters after gap does nothing
+        1. Right when at end of buffer does nothing.
-        3. Right moves cursor forward by width of moved over base character
+        2. Right moves cursor to next base (>0w) character
-        4. Right from last char on display line wraps cursor to column 0 on next display line
+        3. Right from last char on display line wraps cursor to column 0 on next display line
-        5. Right that wraps cursor to below bottom pans buffer up one line, scrolling if first display line is greater than 0
+        4. Right that wraps cursor to below bottom pans buffer up one line, scrolling if first display line is greater than 0
 V. Delete
     A. Deleted widths